Australian Institute of Health and Welfare (2022) Injury in Australia, AIHW, Australian Government, accessed 24 March 2023.

-Injury is one of the major causes of hospitalisation and death in Australia.
-This web report presents data on injury hospitalisations and deaths for 2019–20, describing the main causes of injury and their impact on specific populations.
+Injury is a major cause of hospitalisation and death in Australia.
+This web report explores injury hospitalisations in 2020–21 and injury deaths in 2019–20.
+It describes the main causes of injury and their impact on specific populations.

-The top 3 causes of injury deaths in 2019–20 were falls, suicide and accidental poisoning
+The top 3 causes of injury death in 2019–20 were falls, suicide and accidental poisoning

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.

 The browser you are using to browse this website is outdated and some features may not display properly or be accessible to you.
 Please use a more recent browser for the best user experience.